input-output-hk/plutus-ops/README.md

      Marlowe website: https://marlowe-website-NAMESPACE.plutus.aws.iohkdev.io/
      Marlowe run: https://marlowe-run-NAMESPACE.plutus.aws.iohkdev.io/

-   - `#portBase`: This should be 11 higher than the number in the previous entry

 6. Add a new entry and description under `services.nomad.namespaces` in `clusters/plutus/playground/default.nix`

 If you're OK with waiting for PRs to update your environment, you can simply update the `revisions` files you've added in a PR.
 Otherwise, you can update autodeployment in the relevant repo(s) (marlowe-cardano, marlowe-website, plutus-apps):